tashifkhan/Blog/src/blogs/Python-Class-Creation.md

 excerpt: "Everything in Python is an object - even classes themselves.
 Let's explore how Python creates classes internally and the fascinating role of metaclasses."
 ---

-# How Python Creates Classes: A Journey into Metaclasses and the Object Model

 You've probably heard the phrase "everything in Python is an object."
 It's not just a catchy slogan - it's a fundamental truth about how Python works.
 Numbers are objects.
 Strings are objects.
 Functions are objects.
 But here's where it gets really interesting: **classes themselves are objects too**.

 If classes are objects, then something must create them, right?
 Just like a class creates its instances, something creates the class itself.
 That "something" is called a **metaclass**, and understanding this concept opens up a whole new level of Python mastery.